Riho Kuld

-Riho Kuld (born on 10 May 1936 in Tallinn) is an Estonian sculptor and rower.
+Riho Kuld (born 10 May 1936 in Tallinn) is an Estonian sculptor and rower.

 In 1962 he graduated from Tallinn State Applied Art Institute and worked at the institution as a lecturer from 1962 until 1967.

 From 1956 until 1959, he became seven-times Estonian champion in different rowing disciplines.

 Since 1967 he is a freelance sculptor.
 He has created the monument of Hubert Pärnakivi in Viljandi.
 He has also created other sport-related sculptors.